The Best Side Hustles for Teachers

 6. Start a Blog

-Plus, if you build up enough traffic, you could start earning money from your blog through advertising or affiliate marketing.
+Plus, if you build up enough traffic, you could earn money from your blog through advertising or affiliate marketing.
 You could also sell digital products like e-books or courses.

 Of course, starting a blog does require work upfront.
 But once it’s up and running, it can be a great way to make some extra money on the side.
 Who knows, it may even turn into a significant income that surpasses what you earn as a teacher.